bennyhinn18/remix-leaderboard/README.md

 npm run db:sync
 ```

-**Important**: If you make changes directly in Supabase's SQL editor, follow our [Database Workflow Guide](docs/database-workflow.md) to sync them with the codebase.
+**🌐 Remote Database Sync**: If you make changes directly in Supabase's SQL editor, follow our [Supabase Remote Sync Guide](docs/supabase-remote-sync.md) to sync them with the codebase.

+**📋 Database Workflow**: For complete database change management, see our [Database Workflow Guide](docs/database-workflow.md).

 ### Available Scripts